eReuse/devicehub-teal/README.md

 8. These are the details for use in this implementation:

-  *devicehub with port 5000* (http://localhost:5000) is the identity provider of OIDC and have user *user5000@example.com*
+  *Devicehub with port 5000* (http://localhost:5000) is the identity provider of OIDC and have user *user5000@example.com*

-  *devicehub with port 5001* (http://localhost:5001) is the client identity of OIDC and have user *user5001@example.com*
+  *Devicehub with port 5001* (http://localhost:5001) is the client identity of OIDC and have user *user5001@example.com*

   You can change these values in the *.env* file

-9. If you want use Workbench for this instances you need go to
+9. If you want to use Workbench for these DeviceHub instances you need to go to
 ```
   http://localhost:5001/workbench/
 ```
-with the user demo and next download the settings and ISO files.
+with the demo user and then download the settings and ISO files.
 Follow the instructions that appear on the [help](https://help.usody.com/en/setup/setup-pendrive/) page.